Argentina

 Social security taxes withheld by the employer are deductible from employment compensation for income tax purposes.

 All personal deductions are also deductible from employment compensation.
-Up to 2023, employees are required to provide employers the information on personal deductions via an electronic Form 572 in order to be considered for income tax withholding calculations.
+Employees are required to provide employers the information on personal deductions via an electronic Form 572 in order to be considered for income tax withholding calculations.

 Personal deductions